Legislation to rip up parts of Northern Ireland Protocol to be laid within weeks

 As well as customs paperwork, the Bill will remove regulatory barriers to goods made to UK standards being sold in Northern Ireland, Ms Truss said.

-“Businesses will be able to choose between meeting UK or EU standards in a new dual regulatory regime,” she said.
+She told MPs: “Businesses will be able to choose between meeting UK or EU standards in a new dual regulatory regime.”

 She added: “It will address issues related to governance, bringing the protocol in line with international norms.